TheCyberLocal/STRling/bindings/javascript/docs/strling_docs.md

 s.behind(); // Only matches the rest of a pattern if the provided pattern is behind.
 // For example, in the text "123ABC", the pattern below matches A but not B or C. s.merge(s.behind(s.digit()), s.letter()); // Only matches a letter preceded by a digit.

+s.has(); // Only matches the rest of a pattern if the provided pattern is not within.
+// For example, in the text "123ABC", the pattern below will only match because it contains a digit. s.has(s.digit()); // Only matches a because it contains a digit.
+// Note, the negated counterpart of simply.has() is simply.hasNot().
 ```

 Simplify your string validation and matching tasks with STRling, the all-in-one solution for developers who need a powerful yet user-friendly tool for working with strings.
 No longer write RegEx using complex jargon or the various syntaxes string validation specific to independent libraries.
 Download and start using STRling today!